Swine Insemination & Reputation

 Finally, Swine Insemination.

 OK, OK here’s where the swine insemination part comes in.
 I was talking about all this with a friend of mine who does web design for plastic surgeons and others.
-She on a lark decided to put our business name “Search Influence LLC” into Google to see what came… well, there in the #5 position was some site talking about Swine Insemination.
+She on a lark decided to put our business name “Search Influence” into Google to see what came… well, there in the #5 position was some site talking about Swine Insemination.

 So I decided if you can’t beat ’em, join ’em.
 OK, not really.
 My piggish behavior tapered off toward the end of my twenties.